canonical/smtp-relay-operator/README.md

 juju deploy -n2 smtp-relay
 ```

-To horizontally scale, adding more read-only standbys:
+To horizontally scale, add more read-only standbys with:
 ```
 juju add-unit smtp-relay
 ```